 Some of the features of FlipBook include a multiple-frame work desk, lip-sync support, pan, zoom, rotate, blur options, import and export capabilities, and scanning options.
 The software is efficient and super-smooth.
 The speed is amazing as well.
 You can make changes while the animation is running and the changes are visible the next time the loop runs!
 As aforementioned, the animation software is simple to use.
 However, some big names have complimented the software and recommended it to their followers.
 Disney’s Animation Director, Eric Goldberg calls it a great program and praises the draw tool provided by the software.

-DigiCel’s Flipbook is priced according to four different packages that are Lite, Studio, Pro, and ProHD.
+DigiCel’s Flipbook is priced according to four different packages that are Lite, Studio, and ProHD.
 If you use the free version of this animation software, all published exports are watermarked.
 The Lite version is listed at 98 USD but is currently at a sale price of 19 USD!
 The package offers 2 columns, 300 frames, and 800x600 screen capabilities.
 As the packages advance, so do their features.
 A complete pricing list can be seen here.

 The Moho Debut is an animation software suitable for beginners interested in learning the art of animation.
 The interface is easy to understand and allows you to animate real fast.
 The simplicity does not, however, undermine the strength and the robustness of this software.
 The tools offered by Moho Debut are powerful and can be used to convert your strangest imaginations into an animated story.
 The software comes with multilingual support and has the capability to handle English, Spanish, French, German, Chinese, and Japanese.

 The software runs on both macOS and Windows and offers advanced and sophisticated freehand tools.
 Features such as bone rigging, pen pressure support for tablets, animated effects for shapes and layers, brushes that can be used to easily edit and animate, PSD support, and keyframe options are available.
 Advanced masking options and an auto freeze tool are also available.

 The Moho Pro is the advanced version of its lighter version, the Moho Debut.
 The user base is more professional and advanced.
 The software is costlier but has more features that can be used to create better animations.
 This 2D animation software includes all the features of Moho Debut.
 The latest version Moho Pro 13 integrates the best animation technology with the most sophisticated tools.

 Moho Pro offers a bone rigging system, physics engine, dynamic bones, and smart bones to control complex movements, frame by frame capabilities, vector tools with Bezier handles, accurate SVG, AI, and EPS import, 4K video export, vector export, motion blur, and multilayer and multi-channel control.
 The newest update adds bitmap frame by frame capabilities, bitmap freehand drawing tools, custom bitmap brush creation, 3D objects light manipulation, 3D objects material properties support.